Mavis Moyo: Work and achievements

-Mavis Moyo has been instrumental in the formation of the Federation of African Media Women, beginning with a consultative meeting of media women in Lusaka, Zambia in 1977, with participants from, among other countries, Kenya, Tanzania, Uganda, Zambia, and Zimbabwe.
-The Zimbabwe Media women launched their own national federation (FAMWZ), when in 1985, they went to the International Women's Conference in Nairobi, Kenya with a draft of their own constitution at hand.
+Moyo has been instrumental in the formation of the Federation of African Media Women, beginning with a consultative meeting of media women in Lusaka, Zambia, in 1977, with participants from, among other countries, Kenya, Tanzania, Uganda, Zambia, and Zimbabwe.
+The Zimbabwe Media women launched their own national federation (FAMWZ), when in 1985, they went to the International Women's Conference in Nairobi, Kenya, with a draft of their own constitution at hand.
 Moyo says since then, FAMWZ's focus has been the development of media women and other women in the urban and rural areas of the country.
-The increased local and regional activities and networking among African media women lead to FAMW-SADC being formed in 1992.
+The increased local and regional activities and networking among African media women led to FAMW-SADC being formed in 1992.

 In 1988, FAMWZ, with Moyo as chairperson, launched the rural radio listening club project DTR.

-Development through radio
+Development Through Radio

-In an interview with radio continental drift in 2012, Moyo emphasises how what became known as DTR or Development Through Radio grew from the seed of a collaboration and exchange between urban and rural women, initially between the Jamuranai Women's Club in the Harare township of Highfield and rural women from Seke district South of Harare.
+In an interview with radio continental drift in 2012, Moyo emphasises how what became known as DTR or Development Through Radio grew from the seed of a collaboration and exchange between urban and rural women, initially between the Jamuranai Women's Club in the Harare township of Highfield and rural women from Seke District south of Harare.

-It was this relation between women across urban-rural divides, which developed into an early precedence of participatory radio in Africa to an unprecedented scale.
-It is thanks to the leadership of Mavis Moyo, the eager persistence of her and some of her colleagues at ZBC Radio 4, carried on and further by FAMWZ members through persistent outreach training, as much as the very eagerness of the rural women groups themselves, that radio listening clubs could be established all over the country.
+This relationship between women across the urban-rural divides developed into an early participatory radio in Africa on an unprecedented scale.
+It is thanks to the leadership of Moyo, and her persistence and that of her colleagues at ZBC Radio 4, carried further by FAMWZ members through outreach training, as much as the eagerness of the rural women groups themselves, that radio listening clubs could be established all over the country.